safiulanik/safiulanik/README.md

 - 👋 Hi, I’m @safiulanik
-- 👀  I'm currently a team lead leading a team of 4
+- 👀  I'm currently working as a Staff Software Engineer at Cefalo
 - My daily tech stack is Python/FastAPI/Django/Flask, JavaScript/React/Redux/Node/Express and DevOps/Docker/Jenkins/AWS
 - I'm a passionate problem solver and an expert communicator
 - 📫 You can reach me at linkedin.com/in/safiulanik